-Digital transformation has reached a stage where data is no longer a supporting asset it is the foundation of decision-making, customer engagement, and enterprise innovation.
+Data governance for AI is no longer optional.
+Digital transformation has reached a stage where data is no longer a supporting asset, it is the foundation of decision-making, customer engagement, and enterprise innovation.
 Organizations have invested significantly in building modern data platforms, expanding analytics capabilities, and initiating AI-led programs to unlock business value.

 Yet, despite this progress, a critical gap persists.
 Enterprises continue to face delays in decision-making, inconsistencies in reporting, and challenges in scaling AI initiatives beyond pilot stages.
 The issue is not the absence of data or technology.
 It is the absence of data trust.